Murkguy/TheMurk/Character Creation.md

 For each skill, calculate the starting skill value, also known as the base score, from the calculation provided.
 Then write it down on the character sheet next to the skill.

-During character generation, the player gets a pool of points to spend on each group of skills.
+During character generation, the actor gets a pool of points to spend on each group of skills.
 Distribute points between the skills, with a limit of no more than 30 to be allocated to any one skill.

 - Combat: Spend 30 points between the four skills.